-If you are wondering how long the process of acquiring Croatian citizenship might take, it is better to arm yourself with patience.
-Sometimes, the whole process may take two or more years, especially when applying from abroad.
+If you wonder how long the process of acquiring Croatian citizenship might take, it is better to arm yourself with patience.
+Sometimes, the whole process may take two or more years, especially when applying abroad.

 The more complete your application, the easier it will be for the government to process.
 Take great care with your application.
-If the ministry does not know how to process your application, then they won’t.
-It will collect dust and they will never issue a decision.
+If the ministry does not know how to process your application, they won’t.
+It will collect dust, and they will never issue a decision.

 If your application is incomplete, then they will come back and request more documentation.
 Given the length of this procedure, you want to avoid that.

 If MUP approves your application, they will provide you with a positive decision called Rješenje o primitku u hrvatsko državljanstvo (Decision on the admission to Croatian citizenship).

 Your Croatian citizenship starts from the day they deliver this decision to you.
 From that day, you are a legal Croatian citizen.
 Hooray!
 Congrats on your Croatian citizenship!